MarcusHoltz/marcusholtz.github.io/_posts/2023-09-11-opnsense-with-haproxy-and-lets-encrypt.md

 Enter: `Services --> HAProxy --> Settings --> Default Parameters`

-1. `Maximum Connections (Public Services)` set to `5000`
+1. `Maximum Connections (Public Services)` set to `1200`

-2. `Maximum Connections (Servers)` set to `10000`
+2. `Maximum Connections (Servers)` set to `8000`

-3. You can leave everything else the same, and Save.
+3. You can leave everything else the same.

+4. Apply.

 * * *

-#### Appeasing the OCSP Must Staple

-Leaving the HAProxy settings: `System --> Settings --> Cron` to create a new cron job.

-Because our certificate has the `OCSP Must Staple` extension we need to update HAProxy's OCSP data *regularly*.

-If this isnt done, clients connecting to HAProxy will get a security warning and won't be able to connect.

-##### The fix is to create a cron job

-I have had issues with OCSP Staples so I set my cron job to run everyday, every hour.
-This is more than likly not nessasary and may be a part of this tutorial that I update... but until then...

-1. Add a new cron job, set `any number` for `Minutes` and the other fields should be an `*`.

-2. For `command` choose `Update HAProxy OCSP data`.

-3. Save.

-It doesn't matter if this job runs before or after a certificate renewal as the OCSP data gets updated anyway after installing new certificates in HAProxy.
-This is because the ACME plugin restarts HAProxy after installing the new certificates.

-* * *
+### HAProxy background services configuration

 #### Setting conditions for non-HTTPS connections

-Here we only need to create a "NoSSL_condition", which is necessary in order to identify non-HTTPS traffic.
+Here we only need to create a NoSSL_condition, which is necessary in order to identify non-HTTPS traffic.
+This will be our only condition.

 Next, go to: `Services --> HAProxy --> Settings --> Rules & Checks --> Conditions`